 Me, I loved everything about Chinese food from the get-go and got right into chopsticks, eating from bowls and eating with one hand and smoking with the other (yuuuuck) because when in Rome.
 Then as now I only had one stipulation for trying or refusing new food: It must LOOK delicious.
 And that, let's face it, is almost all Chinese food!
 And if in addition it's something weird and vaguely adventurous, bring it on.

 So the first time I was offered snake gallbladder wine, in Guangzhou in the early 90s, I naturally said "Bring it on"!
 It's supposed to be soothing for the throat and excellent for smokers.
-How was I to know that the cook would kill the snake, take out its gallbladder and crush it into Chinese rice wine at the table?
+How was I to know that the cook would kill the snake, take out its gallbladder and crush it into Chinese rice wine, right there at the table?

 But hey, adventure is adventure.
 Now I must mention that Chinese rice wine is among the most revolting things I have ever put in my mouth, so I thought a crushed, raw gallbladder would only improve it.
 Yes and no, it turned out.
 Still revolting, but more heroic!
 And it really did soothe the throat, enabling me to smoke more.